 Compare the environment our ancestors lived in to the environment we inhabit today, with often highly inappropriate foods available constantly, snacking culture and sedentary occupations.
 The cultural notion that we require three meals per day might have been appropriate when we engaged in largely physical work, but is less so now.
 It takes a tremendous amount of energy to digest and process food and when you fast the body diverts that energy to repair and rebuilding.
 The modern epidemics of insulin resistance, type 2 diabetes, cardiovascular disease, and auto immunity – the degenerative diseases of society – can be directly linked to our patterns of constant consumption.
 But rather than looking at it as a diet, consider it to be a change in eating patterns for life, rather than short term punishment to achieve short term goals.

 Intermittent fasting is simply a description of eating, and not eating, intermittently, and various forms of it are possible.
 Probably the easiest, healthiest and most accessible form of it is to eat within a window – such as eating within a 12 hour window and fasting overnight.
-This means an early evening meal, and late breakfast the flowing day.
+This means an early evening meal, and late breakfast the following day.
 It can be adapted to your lifestyle and working day, and if you have blood sugar control issues you can build up slowly.
 The ideal window to aim for as a daily practice is 16:8.
 Eat for 8 hours of the day and fast for 16 hours overnight.
 If you only eat within an 8 hour window you are releasing less insulin in to the blood stream.
 Never forget that as well as a role in blood sugar control, insulin is the fat storage hormone and excess levels promote inflammation in the body, the root cause of all degenerative disease.

 The numerous health benefits of fasting are well documented: